wags69a/APIResponseTimeCheck/README.md

 #Known issues
 The tokens are all differnt, you must figure it out to use this script.
+In the python script, lines 23(url), 27(API Key) and 28(Access Token) is supplied by the customer or the lab that you are using.

 #Getting help
 Contact the owner if he is not too busy.